-He closed his mind to all of the lingering doubt.
+He closed his mind to all of the lingering doubts.

 Instead, Regulus focussed solely on his breathing.
-Not the fear he felt, not the creeping tingle that was crawling up his spine.
+Not the creeping tingle of fear that was crawling up his spine.
 He needed to centre himself before he took the final step.
-He flippantly thought that arriving in an agitated state would be suicide, but that wasn't really his concern.
-Death wasn't what he was running from; he just had to ensure he lived long enough to finish what he had to first.
+Flippantly, he thought that arriving in an agitated state would be suicide, but that wasn't really his concern.
+Death wasn't what Regulus was running from; he just had to ensure he lived long enough to finish what he had to first.

 Death was the only certainty he had left.
-Regulus had told himself that he at least had some control over the when, but he wasn't sure he fully believed it.
-He had known too many people, from both sides of the war that had fallen to the ground over the last year, some of them no older than him.
+Regulus told himself that he should be comforted by having at least some control over the when, but he wasn't sure he fully believed it.
+He had known too many people, from both sides of the war, that had fallen to the ground over the last year, some of them no older than him.

 In truth, he had been hoping for a different path to present itself for some time.
-Regulus had found himself, standing within the circle of those marked out as his equals, expecting to feel some sense of achievement, maybe even relief, it was all supposed to be over now, everything he had endured had been to get to this point and yet it was a hollow victory.
+Regulus had found himself standing within a circle of those marked out as his equals, expecting to feel some sense of achievement, maybe even relief, it was all supposed to be over now, everything he had endured had been to get to this point and yet it was a hollow victory.
 He could almost hear his brother laughing at him.
-His conscious told him that Sirius wouldn't have done that, wouldn't have wanted to lord his triumph over him.
+His conscience told him that Sirius wouldn't have done that, his brother wouldn't have wanted to Lord his triumph.
 Regulus thought that the tiny voice hadn't been paying attention.

 Regulus waved his hand, and the boys disappeared again.
 He returned his gaze to the plain wall, flexing his hands against his thighs.

 He had lived his entire life weighing and assessing each new situation he found himself in.
-He had experienced a tremendous amount of change despite his relatively young age, and he had learnt early on the absolute importance of staying quiet.
-It was the easiest way to determine what was going on around him, to enable him to make the best decision, to make the best choice, often of a bad lot.
+Regulus had experienced a tremendous amount of change despite his relatively young age, and he had learnt early on the absolute importance of staying quiet.
+It was the easiest way to determine what was going on around him, and thus it enabled him to make the best decisions.
+Though he often only had the scope to make the best choice of a bad lot.

 Somehow everything had become so muddled.

-In many ways Regulus supposed he should have been happy, he had been looking for something, some chink in his Lord's armour to present itself.
-Something that would answer the lingering questions he had, something that would silence the screaming at the back of his mind, the nagging voices that kept telling him to look harder, to uncover.
+In many ways, Regulus supposed he should have been happy.
+He had been looking for something, some chink in his Lord's armour to present itself.
+Something that would answer the lingering questions he had, something that would silence the screaming in the back of his mind, the nagging voices that kept telling him to look harder, to uncover.

-So he had got what he wanted.
-It would be just his luck that the first time that ever happened was when what was delivered was a path to certain death.
+So he got what he wanted.
+It would be just his luck that the first time that had ever happened was when it delivered a path to certain death.

 He was no coward, despite what Sirius might have thought, but brave or not Regulus couldn't help wishing that the road ahead was less desolate.
 Not that he was tempted to be swayed from it, no, his resolution was firm.
 From the very moment Kreacher had landed back in his bedroom, near death and terrified, he felt he no longer had a choice.

-Regulus had waited up the night his Lord had asked to borrow the elf, helping himself to his father's stash of whisky as the hours spun around the clock.
-With every ticking minute, he had become more agitated, he had known something was wrong from the off, but the sick feeling in his stomach only ratcheted as he continued to find an empty sort of temporary solace in the bottom of his glass.
+Regulus had waited up on the night his Lord had asked to borrow the elf, helping himself to his father's stash of good whisky as the hours had spun around the clock.
+With every ticking minute, Regulus had become more agitated.
+He had known something was wrong from the off, but the sick feeling in his stomach only ratcheted as he continued to find an empty, temporary solace in the bottom of his glass.

 When the pop he had been waiting for had finally sounded, uncommonly loud to his focused ears, Regulus ran, practised grace keeping his hurried movements silent.

-Kreacher had ingested a truly unbelievable amount of water; it had taken nearly an hour for Regulus to clear his throat and quell his constant apologies long enough for him to get the basics of what had happened from the tired elf.
+Kreacher had ingested a truly unbelievable amount of water.
+It had taken nearly an hour for Regulus to clear his throat and silence his constant apologies long enough for him to get the basics of what had happened.
 His hands had tightened on Kreacher's shoulders for a moment before he had walked into the garden, wordlessly directing his wand at one of his mother's prized water features, and blowing it to smithereens.

 Regulus had stood amongst the rubble for a long while, trying to decide what he could do next.
-There had to be something, to allow what had happened to pass might have just fractured the remains of his already cloudy morality, and then he would be just like the rest of them.
-Mindlessly following, braying at the other side like wild dogs tethered to their master's feet, straining to be let off the leash.
+There had to be something.
+To allow what had happened to pass might have just fractured the remains of his already cloudy morality, and then he really would be just like the rest of them — mindlessly following, braying at the other side like wild dogs tethered to their master's feet, straining to be let off the leash.